Giuliongo/Dell8940Hackintosh/README.md

 Just another step and you are ready to go!

-# 7) Bios Setting you will need to changes before boot in the USB installer :
+## 7) Bios Setting you will need to changes before boot in the USB installer :

 To enter into the bios press F2 when the Dell logo appears.

-BIOS SETTINGS :
+__BIOS SETTINGS__ :

-- Change to AHCI instead of RAID
+- Change to __AHCI__ instead of __RAID__
 - Switch the video output to Intel UHD 630 (You can let the auto mod but there will be degrade performance)

-# 8) YOU ARE READY TO BOOT!
+## 8) YOU ARE READY TO BOOT!

 1) Just select your USB Stick for the booting,

-3) select the EFI folder on the opencore menu,
+2) select the EFI folder on the opencore menu,

-5) Go to the Disk Utility Software
+3) Go to the Disk Utility Software

-7) Reset the disk where you want to install macOS in APFS and GUID partition
+4) Reset the disk where you want to install macOS in APFS and GUID partition

-9) Go to install macOS and select the disk
+5) Go to install macOS and select the disk

-11) After the installing it will reboot and goes to the configuration menu like a real iMac!
+6) After the installing it will reboot and goes to the configuration menu like a real iMac!

-Enjoy!
+# What is not Working (I'm working on) ?

+* Bluetooth
+* 4K (I can only run 2K)
+* Speaker of the Monitor
+* ShutDown/Reboot/Sleep
+* Uses of external disk than apfs

+OtherWise all works perflectly (iServices, WiFi, Fluidity...)